davidsword/davidsword.ca/README.md

 # DavidSword.ca

-A clean and minimal website with focus on content.
+A clean and minimal website with focus on aside posts and single column content.

 ## Contribution ##